 IET – Option ‘A’ has the word ‘never’.
 It is a too general statement, which can rarely be true.
 In fact, many Indians wanted a review of the working of the Act of 1919.
 Eliminate that option.

-Option D can be eliminated if you know the year of arrival of Simon Commission (1927).
-Partition became a topic in Indian History only by 1940s.
+Option D can be eliminated if you know the year of the arrival of the Simon Commission (1927).
+Partition became a topic in Indian History only by the 1940s.

 IET-5: Always eliminate extreme statements

-Extreme statements have more chance to be wrong in case of social sciences.
+Extreme statements have more chance to be wrong in the case of social sciences.